DeanLight/spannerlib/README.md

 implement a Read Evaluate Print Loop (REPL) interface for the interpreter.
 You can think of it like the frontend and the backend of the app.

 The way we decided to implement the front end of the workbench if to use jupyter notebook's magic system.
-As seen bellow, it is a system that allows you to delegate running a piece of code to an external module.
+As seen below, it is a system that allows you to delegate running a piece of code to an external module.
 Specifically for our case, we can delegate running code that is written in our own syntax (RGXLog at the moment) to an instance of our interpreter.

 Here is an example of language bash magic.
 ![bash_magic](doc/bash_magic_example.png)